 When a person consumes a drug, the dopamine production in their brain increases greatly, which gives them a good feeling.
 This can lead to them repeatedly using that substance to feel this again.
 This essentially follows the pattern of something called reward seeking.
 Essentially, when something is good for our body or rewards us, it can influence us to seek that out again.
-In many scenarios, this can be a positive feature of our brains, but with substances, it can end up causing the individual to dangerously pursue the use of their substance of choice.
+In many scenarios, this can be a positive feature of our brains, but with the brain and addiction, it can end up causing the individual to dangerously pursue the use of their substance of choice.

 How Understanding the Pleasure Center of the Brain Could Help in Addressing Addiction

 Previously, it was somewhat difficult for us to determine the exact mechanics of this in the brain, but recent technologies have shed more light upon it.
 A doctor by the name of Jonathan Britt was able to use a new brain imaging method called “optogenetics” to determine whether reward seeking was receiving a positive or negative effect.
 In addition, he identified inputs connected to pleasure and addiction in different parts of the brain.
 In other words, he was able to determine ways that the NAcc was integrating dopamine reinforcement signals along with stimuli from the environment.
 He found that these signals depend upon another chemical within the brain called Glutamate, which essentially sticks or hard wires neurons that generally fire together.
-If scientists can determine exactly how this neurochemical bonds these networks, it can bring us a new understanding of addiction and the potential for better cognitive and pharmaceutical treatments.
+If scientists can determine exactly how this neurochemical bonds these networks, it can bring us a new understanding of the brain and addiction, and the potential for better cognitive and pharmaceutical treatments.

 It can be incredibly despairing to struggle with addiction, but it can be overcome through treatment.
 Here at Best Drug Rehabilitation, we recommend numerous treatment modalities, which allows us to find a custom program for virtually any individual.
 Every case of addiction is unique, and we aim to address the particularities of each person’s struggle.
 Call today and we can answer any questions that you may have about our program.
 The road to sobriety is just a phone call away!